sankalpsingha/CurrencyMan/docs/TESTING.md

 # Testing CurrencyMan Extension

-This document explains how to test the CurrencyMan Chrome extension during development with unminified code.
+This document explains how to test the CurrencyMan browser extension during development with unminified code and how to run automated tests.

 ## Development Build